cpske/ISP/assignment/ku-polls/iteration3.md

 import logging

 logger = logging.getLogger("polls")
+# log an information message
 logger.info(f"{user.username} logged in from {ip_addr}")
+# log a warning message
 logger.warn(f"Failed login for {username} from {ip_addr}")

-# Example of logging an exception.
+# Logging an exception.
 # log.exception will include a stack trace
-# log.error can be used to omit stack trace
+# log.error can be used instead if you don't want the stack trace
 try:
     question = Question.objects.get(id=question_id)
 except Question.DoesNotExist as ex: